ubc-library-rc/dataverse_utils/docs/index.md

 * **dv_ldc_uploader.py**: A utility which scrapes Linguistic Data Consortium metadata from their website, converts it to Dataverse JSON and uploads it, with the possibility of including local files.

 * **dv_manifest_gen.py**: Creates a simple tab-separated value format file which can be edited and then used to upload files as well as file-level metadata.
-Normally files will be edited after creation.
+Normally files will be edited after creation, usually in a spreadsheet like Excel.

 * **dv_release.py**: A bulk release utility.
 Either releases all the unreleased studies in a Dataverse or individually if persistent identifiers are available.